Cover Image for Best Low-Risk Investments for 2026 | Rule #1 Strategy

 Impact Investing

 With impact investing, investors choose to consciously buy companies that are committed to positive social or environmental change.
+Financially stable companies with strong ethical practices can also offer lower credit risk.

-If you’re hoping to see financial returns and give back to society by investing in worthwhile causes that you are passionate about, Impact Investing could be the avenue for you.
+If you're hoping to see financial returns and give back to society by investing in worthwhile causes that you are passionate about, impact investing could be the avenue for you.

 Growth Investing